janishahn/pdf-extraction/docs/README.md

 - `editable_mask.py`: Defines interactive `QGraphicsItem` subclasses for drawing and resizing masks within the GUI.
 - `storage.py`: Manages the persistence of application state, including mask data and page approval status, using JSON sidecar files.
 - `export.py`: Handles the export of approved masks to image files and generates manifest files.
+- `option_label_ocr.py`: Provides OCR functionality for automatic option label detection using Tesseract.
 - `vector_bbox.py`: Provides functionality for automatic detection and extraction of bounding boxes from vector graphics in PDFs.
+- `question_bbox.py`: Automatic detection of question regions in PDFs.

 ### Performance Considerations

 - **Rendering**: Pages are rendered at 300 DPI for both viewing and export to maintain consistency and quality.
 - **Memory**: Large PDFs are processed page-by-page to minimize memory usage.
 - **Storage**: State files use efficient JSON format with minimal overhead.
+- **OCR Processing**: Tesseract OCR is run in parallel for faster processing of multiple masks.

 ### Error Handling